OGNIMOHUB

 9.2.
 Record Retention

-All records related to customer identification, verification, risk assessments, transaction monitoring, internal reports, SAR/STR filings, and sanctions screening will be retained for a minimum period of five (5) years from the date the business relationship ends or from the date of the transaction, or longer if required by specific jurisdictional laws.
+All records are retained for a minimum period of five (5) years from the date the business relationship ends or from the date of the transaction, or longer if required by specific jurisdictional laws.

 9.3.
 Data Security and Privacy

-- Encryption: Data is encrypted in transit, ensuring secure transmission over a secure connection.
+Encryption: Data is encrypted in transit over secure connections.

-- Access Control: Access to AML/KYC data will be strictly limited to authorized personnel on a need-to-know basis.
+Access Control: Access to AML/KYC data is strictly limited to authorized personnel on a need-to-know basis.

-- Data Deletion Request: Ognimohub provides a mechanism for users to request data deletion, subject to legal and regulatory retention obligations.
+Data Deletion: A mechanism is provided for users to request data deletion, subject to legal retention obligations.

 10. Internal Controls and Governance